Skip to main content

 go run main.go "$IPSTACK_API_KEY"

-The mock has been pre-configured to accept the super-secret 1234567890 IPStack API key.
+Note that the mock has been pre-configured to accept the super-secret 1234567890 IPStack API key.
+This lets you see how the mock works even if you've never used IP Stack before.

-1. Then open a new terminal and make a request to the demo app:
+1. Then open a 3rd terminal and make a request to the demo app using curl:

 curl "localhost:8080/get-ip-info?ip1=50.168.198.162&ip2=174.49.112.125"